simplyracim/3Dsite/README.txt

    ```
 4. Set up a local web server environment (XAMPP, WAMP, etc.)
 5. Place the project files in your web server directory
+6.Name the database webdev when you import it in phpmyadmin
 ## Usage
 1. Start the development server:
    ```